IMISE/ocRuleTool/README.md

 Explanation of the different Excel cells.

 - **EVENT_OID**
 If the CRF is assigned to an Event in Openclinica, the EVENT_OID must be entered here.
-If the Event has already been createt: -> Build Study -> in column Create Event Definitions click the "view" -> look for **OID**)
+If the Event has already been created: -> Build Study -> in column Create Event Definitions click the "view" -> look for **OID**.

 - **CRF_OID**
 The CRF_OID is created when uploading the CRF to the Openclinica platform and can be found under: Tasks -> CRFs -> *look for the CRF in question and then in the column - **CFR_OID**.*